shivamkantival/employee-directory/ReadMe.md

 - The api sometimes outputs incorrect filter results for employees added through the platform, same can be verified in the network calls.

 # Features!
-The WebApp complies to all features provided in ReadMe document of the task, and some additional ones as well.
+The WebApp complies to following features.
 These are as follows -

 - View all employees and filter them based on contact details
 - update details of individual employees